elusivecodes/FyreCommand/README.md

 $name = $command->getName();
 ```

-The name can be set by defining the `$name` property on your command, otherwise the class name will be used by default.
+The name can be set by defining the `$name` property on the command, otherwise the class name will be used by default.

 **Run**